ubccr/ccrdocs/pages/hpc/data-transfer.md

 You can connect to a CCR endpoint using the "collections" field in the Globus web interface and searching for `UBuffalo - Center for Computational Research`.

-CCR Currently has 3 Collections:
+CCR Currently has 3 Mapped Collections:

 * UBuffalo - Center for Computational Research Project Directories
 * UBuffalo - Center for Computational Research Home Directories